cianmawhinney/homelab/README.md

 Goals for the repo:
 - Pre-build VM images for faster deployments
 - Continuous deployment using immutable infrastructure
-- Tightening up on security for secrets (move away from a local vars.yml file 👀)
+- Tightening up on security for secrets (move away from a vars.yml file 👀)
 - Documentation & diagrams

 Additionally, one of the longer term goals is to eventually migrate away from spinning up individual containers 'orchestrated' (term used loosely) by the Ansible playbook.
 At the beginning when deployment was against a single host this worked well, though as more and more services have been added, deployment times have increased significantly.
 A further annoyance is how containers have to be manually namespaced to avoid conflicts and how links between containers can feel flimsy at times.